liuhongyao99cs/anonyx/README.md

 4.  **Install Arithmetic encoding cuda libarary** Download the appropriate wheel from CacheGen (https://github.com/UChi-JCL/CacheGen) and install it.
+Thanks to the CacheGen team for their solid implementation.
     ```bash
     cd LMCache/third_party/torchac_cuda
     python setup.py install